 The smaller 3 3/4 inch figures made sense going forward with the creation of all the ships and vehicles that were in production.
 Luke Skywalker needed to be small enough to fit inside the X-Wing.
 Han Solo and Chewbacca needed to be small enough to fit inside the Millenium Falcon, 3 3/4 inch was a perfect size.
 Kenner was making the Star Wars Universe for us to immerse ourselves in

 Jumping forward we now have Star Wars board games, costumes, mugs, toothbrushes.
-There is a Star Wars branded version of just about any product you can think of.
+There is a Star Wars-branded version of just about any product you can think of.
+LEGO has even got in on the act and is producing lots of movie-related LEGO Sets incorporating mini-figures that are extremely collectible

 Action figure collecting is not just about Star Wars.
 There is many a franchise that has spawned an action figure series.
 Favorites of mine include the Marvel Legends Series and the Lord Of The Rings Trilogy.